remarkjs/remark-lint/doc/rules.md

   Warn when the horizontal rules violate a given or detected style.

+  Note that horizontal rules are also called “thematic break”.

   Options: `string`, either a valid markdown rule, or `consistent`,
   default: `'consistent'`.